Maintenance Chemotherapy With or Without Local Consolidative Therapy in Treating Patients With Stage IV Non-small Cell Lung Cancer

-Maintenance Systemic Therapy Versus Consolidative Stereotactic Body Radiation Therapy (SBRT) Plus Maintenance Systemic Therapy for Limited Metastatic Non-Small Cell Lung Cancer (NSCLC): A Randomized Phase II/III Trial
+Maintenance Systemic Therapy Versus Local Consolidative Therapy (LCT) Plus Maintenance Systemic Therapy for Limited Metastatic Non-Small Cell Lung Cancer (NSCLC): A Randomized Phase II/III Trial

-To evaluate the impact of adding stereotactic body radiation therapy (SBRT) to maintenance systemic therapy versus maintenance systemic therapy alone on progression-free survival for patients with metastatic non-small cell lung cancer (NSCLC) with no evidence of progression and limited metastatic sites after first-line systemic therapy.
+To evaluate the impact of adding local consolidative therapy (LCT) to maintenance systemic therapy versus maintenance systemic therapy alone on progression-free survival for patients with metastatic non-small cell lung cancer (NSCLC) with no evidence of progression and limited metastatic sites after first-line systemic therapy.

-- To evaluate the impact of adding SBRT to maintenance systemic therapy versus maintenance systemic therapy alone on in-field local failure.
+- To evaluate the impact of adding LCT to maintenance systemic therapy versus maintenance systemic therapy alone on in-field local failure.

 II.
+To evaluate the impact of adding LCT to maintenance systemic therapy versus maintenance systemic therapy alone on the time to development of new lesions.

-To evaluate the impact of adding SBRT to maintenance systemic therapy versus maintenance systemic therapy alone on primary failure.
+III.
+To evaluate the impact of adding LCT to maintenance systemic therapy versus maintenance systemic therapy alone on toxicity.

 IV.
-To evaluate the impact of adding SBRT to maintenance systemic therapy versus maintenance systemic therapy alone on toxicity.

-- To evaluate the impact of adding SBRT to maintenance systemic therapy versus maintenance systemic therapy alone on duration of maintenance systemic chemotherapy usage.
+To evaluate the impact of adding LCT to maintenance systemic therapy versus maintenance systemic therapy alone on duration of maintenance systemic therapy usage.

-VI.
-To evaluate the effect of adding SBRT to systemic therapy in limited stage IV NSCLC on Quality of Life (QOL)
+- To evaluate the effect of adding LCT to systemic therapy in limited stage IV NSCLC on Quality of Life (QOL) VI.
+To collect biospecimens and evaluate the correlation between clinical outcomes and circulating tumor DNA (ctDNA).

 OUTLINE: Patients are randomized into 1 of 2 arms.

-ARM 1 (CHEMOTHERAPY ALONE): Patients may receive docetaxel intravenously (IV) over 60 minutes on Day 1, or gemcitabine IV over 30 minutes on Days 1 and 8.
-Patients with non-squamous non-small cell lung cancer may receive pemetrexed disodium IV over 10 minutes on Day 1.
+ARM 1 (CHEMOTHERAPY ALONE): ): Patients may receive docetaxel intravenously (IV) over 60 minutes on Day 1, erlotinib hydrochloride orally (PO) once daily (QD), or gemcitabine IV over 30 minutes on Days 1 and 8.
+Patients with non-squamous non-small cell lung cancer may receive pemetrexed disodium IV over 10 minutes on Day 1 alone or in combination with pembrolizumab IV over 30 minutes.
 Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for 2 years, every 6 months for 3 years, then annually thereafter.

-Recurrent Non-Small Cell Lung Carcinoma Stage IV Non-Small Cell Lung Cancer Lung Neoplasms Carcinoma, Non-Small-Cell Lung Gemcitabine Pemetrexed Docetaxel 3-Dimensional Conformal Radiation Therapy (3D-CRT) Intensity-Modulated Radiation Therapy (IMRT) Pemetrexed Disodium Stereotactic Body Radiation Therapy (SBRT)
+Recurrent Non-Small Cell Lung Carcinoma Stage IV Non-Small Cell Lung Cancer Lung Neoplasms Carcinoma, Non-Small-Cell Lung Gemcitabine Docetaxel Pembrolizumab Erlotinib Hydrochloride Pemetrexed 3-Dimensional Conformal Radiation Therapy (3D-CRT) Intensity-Modulated Radiation Therapy (IMRT) Pemetrexed Disodium Stereotactic Body Radiation Therapy (SBRT)

 You can join if…